 Sometimes I talk to my friends who have embraced religion or those who converted as adults.
 I want to ask them what they see – where do they find light and hope that sustains them and helps them deal with life?
 How did they find answers to life in something that to me felt like paradoxical and impossible?
 Many are second generation British Asians, pursuing professional careers who discovered bhakti through university societies.

 Although I don’t know him, one of them is Jay Shetty, who describes himself on his website as a ‘best-selling author, podcast host, former monk and purpose coach’.
-I bought his book – Think Like A Monk – and was left scratching my head.
+I bought his book – Think Like A Monk, curious about his messages as someone who is so successful but no so far removed from my own social circle of life experiences.
+(The Times periodically interviews him and Facebook asks me if I want to be friends with him.
+He went to the school where I was on teaching practice and he attended the Business School where I work.
+Were he younger, he would almost certainly be attending one of the Careers module I teach.)
+His book however left me scratching my head.
 It is essentially a self-help book, a very positive one at that.
-It does draw on the Bhagavad-Gita but focusses on messages that somehow entirely by-passed me.
+It does draw on the Bhagavad-Gita but focusses on messages that somehow entirely passed me by.
 His book seems to promote working hard and finding purpose through your work, the latter of which overlaps with a lot of the topics and ideas I deal with in my job as a careers consultant.
 (It had never occurred me to link my work to the ideas in the Gita.)
 I can’t help thinking that Shetty is missing the point by peddling ideas of trying to improve your life and gaining material success, dressing them up as somehow spiritual.
 I assume however that he was trying to facilitate a soft introduction to the Gita for a modern audience.
 He offers people something that they can build into their lives, where they are now and I don’t feel I’ve found that.

 de Botton, A. (2012) Religion for Atheists London: Penguin